Cyfrin/moccasin/docs/source/all_moccasin_toml_parameters.rst

     is_zksync = false
     # This is the name of the account that will be unlocked when running on this network
     default_account_name = "anvil"
-    # If you don't provide a password or private key, gaboon will prompt you to unlock it
+    # If you don't provide a password or private key, moccasin will prompt you to unlock it
     # If you do, it will unlock it automatically
     # But be careful about storing passwords and private keys!
 NEVER store them in plain text
-    unsafe_password_file = "/home/user/.gaboon/password"  # Replace with actual path
+    unsafe_password_file = "/home/user/.moccasin/password"  # Replace with actual path

     [networks.sepolia.extra_data]
     my_key = "{$ETHERSCAN_API_KEY}"